Dechcaudron/ArithEval/README.md

 **ArithEval** is a minimal arithmetic expression evaluator library for the D programming language.
 In other words, define a math function as a string depending on as many variables as you want (including none), then evaluate that function giving those variables the values you want.
 It is **NOT** designed to be efficient, just easy to use.
 Bear this in mind if your application requires time-sensitive evaluations.

-This library is licensed under the terms of the [GNU GPL3](https://www.gnu.org/licenses/gpl-3.0.html) free software license.
-Free as in freedom.
-Also as in free beer.
-Also as in gluten-free. (*Warning: beer might not be gluten-free*)
+This library is licensed under the [MIT](https://opensource.org/licenses/MIT) software license.

-Currently, ArithEval uses [Pegged](https://github.com/PhilippeSigaud/Pegged) as its base for parsing math expressions, although this might change in the future.

 # How to use